 - 20 Volume Developer

 This developer contains 6% hydrogen peroxide, and it lifts your hair color by one or two levels.
 It is used with both temporary and permanent hair dyes and is a popular choice for covering gray hair.
 It works well on thick tresses.

 - 30 Volume Developer

 This developer contains 9% hydrogen peroxide, and it lifts your hair color up to three to four levels.
 As it is a strong developer, it can’t be used on thin or fine hair as it may lead to hair damage.
 It is suitable for covering grays.

 - 40 Volume Developer

 This developer contains 12% hydrogen peroxide, and it lifts your hair color up to eight levels.
 It is only used for lightening hair.
 Since it is the strongest developer, it is not recommended to be used at home due to the risk of burning your hair and/or scalp.
-If you think you need to use this developer to get your desired hair color, get your hair colored by a professional hair colorist.
+If you think you need to use this developer to get your desired hair color, visit a hair salon and get your hair colored by a professional hair stylist or colorist.

 2. Color Type

 You have to choose a developer depending on the type of hair color you’re going to use.
 There are temporary hair colors, permanent hair colors, and lighteners.
 Temporary hair colors require weak (10-20 volume) or no developers at all, permanent hair colors require moderate developers (20-30 volume), and lighteners need strong developers (30-40 volume).

 3. Hair Type